Museums in Edinburgh cover every conceivable area of interest that you might think of.

 There are a number of small museums within Edinburgh Castle.

 Entry is included in the price of the Castle ticket.

 - For more information visit the official Castle website.

 Owned by the University of Edinburgh, St Cecilia’s Hall and Museum was originally designed by distinguished architect Robert Mylne in 1763.
 Today the building includes the concert hall, the oldest one in Scotland, four galleries, studios and other rooms.
 It is the only venue in the world where you can hear 18th century music in an 18th century concert hall played on 18th century instruments.
 It is truly unique.

-The galleries house the University’s historic collection of early instruments including harpsichords and other early keyboards.
+The galleries house the university’s historic collection of early instruments including harpsichords and other early keyboards.
 Following a recent renovation, it is the most exquisite place to visit.

-The surrounding area is not the prettiest part the Old Town but don’t let that put you off as what you will discover inside more than makes up for what’s outside.
+The surrounding area is not the prettiest part of the Old Town but don’t let that put you off as what you will discover inside more than makes up for what’s outside.

 - For more information visit the official Museum website